How to repair your credit in 5 steps

 What happens after a dispute?

-When you file a dispute, the credit bureau has 30 days to investigate your claim.
-It will contact the company responsible for the alleged error, and the company will investigate your claim.
-When the investigation is complete, the bureau must notify you of the results within five business days.
+When you file a dispute, the credit bureau has 30 days to review your claim.
+They’ll contact the company responsible for the possible error to verify the information.
+Once the review is finished, the bureau must inform you of the results within five business days.

 3. Establish positive financial habits to build good credit

-Building good financial habits will be the most effective step for rebuilding your credit in the long run.
+Building good financial habits is one of the most effective step for rebuilding your credit in the long run.
 To do that, you need to know where to focus your efforts.

 Your FICO score, which is the credit scoring model lenders use most often, is based on the following factors: